 In our latest Insight Hour: Using AI/ML in Forecasting, the aim10x Innovators Network members discussed roadblocks to forecast accuracy, data input quality & accountability and the changes machine learning is having on Demand Planner Skillsets and IBP.
 The session was presented and chaired by Nitin Goyal (o9) and Fazlur Rahman (Kraft Heinz).

-For this peer session the topics covered ranged from how to improve the quality of source data and gain better forecast accuracy to the impact of implementing AI/ML Forecasting on traditional IBP and how planner skills are changing in the face of new forecasting solutions.
+For this roundtable the topics covered ranged from how to improve the quality of source data and gain better forecast accuracy to the impact of implementing AI/ML Forecasting on traditional IBP and how planner skills are changing in the face of new forecasting solutions.

 Using AI to Understand a True Demand Signal